 4 DAYS FROM $1,249

 Follow in the footsteps of Alexander the Great — and later, Mark Antony and Cleopatra — with a visit to the great port city he founded in 331 BC.
 Often called the “Pearl of the Mediterranean,” both its coastal and cultural climate set it apart from the Egyptian destinations you’ve visited thus far.
 And thanks to its storied past, Alexandria boasts a wealth of cultural and historic sites — many of which you’ll tour during your sojourn here.
 Explore its rich past as a center of learning at the celebrated Bibliotheca Alexandrina.
 Discover the mysterious underground world of its ancient Greco-Roman catacombs.
-Confront more recent history at the solemn El Alamein War Cemetery.
 You’ll also enjoy visits to the Alexandria National Museum, Roman Amphitheatre, and Pompey’s Pillar.

 Panoramic tour of Alexandria

-After an early breakfast at the hotel, check out and transfer to Alexandria by motorcoach.
-Upon arrival, have lunch at one of the city’s local restaurants.
-Then, you’ll visit the world-renowned Bibliotheca Alexandrina — a discus-shaped, contemporary library, cultural center, and museum complex built to reincarnate what was once among the ancient world’s most important libraries.
+Upon arrival in the celebrated city of Alexander the Great, have lunch at a local restaurant.
+Then you’ll visit the world-renowned Bibliotheca Alexandrina — a discus-shaped, contemporary library, cultural center, and museum complex built to reincarnate what was once among the ancient world’s most important libraries.
 After checking into your hotel, enjoy a panoramic city tour showcasing its highlights.
 Your evening is at leisure and dinner is on your own.

 Alexandria’s ancient architectural marvels

 This morning, visit the ancient Catacombs of Kom el Shoqafa, an extensive underground burial site from the Greco-Roman era that’s considered one of the Seven Wonders of the Middle Ages.
 According to legend, the great archaeological site was discovered in 1900 when a donkey working the farmland above fell into one of the shafts.
 You’ll also visit Alexandria’s tallest monument — Pompey’s Pillar.
 Constructed from a single block of red granite from Aswan, this massive Romanesque column is the largest of its kind ever found outside of ancient Rome and Constantinople.
+Then, explore the 15th-century Qaitbay Citadel, splendidly set on the Mediterranean Sea.
 Following lunch at a local dining establishment, your tour continues at the Roman Amphitheatre and National Museum.
 Your evening is at leisure and dinner is on your own.

 After breakfast at the hotel, transfer to the Cairo airport for your flight home to the U.S.